petrpacas/schulte-table/README.md

 ## How to use it?

 Focus and try to visually find all the numbers/letters in their proper order (1, 2, 3...
 A, B, C...).
-You'll soon find it's very immersive.
+You'll soon find it pretty immersing.

 ## Where is this app running?

-Check it out at [schulte-table-app.netlify.com](https://schulte-table-app.netlify.com/) and train!
+Check it out at [schulte-table-app.netlify.app](https://schulte-table-app.netlify.app/) and train!

 ## Would you like to run it on your localhost?